mwb86/git-basics/README.md

 ## Objectives

 - Initialize a git repository in order to track changes.
+- Create a new branch to isolate your changes.
 - Place new or changed files into the staging area to prepare them for a commit.
 - Remove files from the staging area before a commit.
 - Commit new and changed files to a git repository.